What Credit Score Do You Need to Get a Credit Card?

 Minimum Credit Score Needed for a Credit Card

-If you’re credit score is below 620, or even 640, there’s a good chance you won’t be approved for most credit cards, though you may be able to get your hands on a credit card for bad credit.
+If you’re credit score is below 620, or even 640, there’s a good chance you WILL NOT be approved for most credit cards, though you may be able to get your hands on a credit card for “poor” or “fair” credit.
+Unfortunately, a lot of the most desirable credit cards are not in those two categories.

-Approval could be determined by the credit card issuer’s risk appetite, which has certainly become less favorable for consumers in light of the ongoing credit crisis.
-They’re certainly taking a harder look at applicants than they were in the past.
+Approval can also be determined by the credit card issuer’s risk appetite, which has certainly become less favorable for consumers in light of the ongoing credit crisis.
+They’re definitely taking a harder look at applicants than they were in the past.

 Also note that credit score and credit history are just one piece of the pie.
 Approval is also based on your income and employment, so don’t assume you’re golden just because you’ve got an 800 credit score.
 You might be in for a rude awakening.